lasellers/algorithms/README.md

 ## Installing / Running

-You can view the notebooks in read-only fashion simply by clicking onthem from the github repo.
+You can view the notebooks in read-only fashion simply by clicking on them from the github repo.
 Github has a read for them.
 To actually interactivly run them though, you have to install Jupyter first alnog with Python.
 It's not difficult.
 See: https://jupyter.org/install

 ## Versions